Connery Pond

 The carry is a bit narrow with odd footing, but is a short distance where conditions are less of an issue.
 A boat that drafts less water can be put in at the outlet, part way up the carry trail, but it is typically too shallow, especially in late summer and fall.
 The launch area at the outlet can be very wet where careful footing is needed.
 While out on the lake be sure to look for Great Blue Herons fishing in the grassy shallows and Red-winged Blackbirds at the north shore.
 There is typically a large duck population on this pond and moose tracks have been seen along the shore.
 Common Loons frequent the water but be sure to give them their space, especially if a nest is nearby.

-Just outside the village of Lake Placid, quiet Connery Pond will offer you a wilderness experience without a huge hike, and some nice brown trout to boot.
 This 81-acre pond, located in the McKenzie Mountain Wilderness Area and the Saranac Lakes Wild Forest, is listed by the New York State Department of Environmental Conservation as one of Essex County’s top brown trout waters.
 You’ll also find splake, yellow perch, sunfish and pumpkinseed.
-Access is by a trail on the north shore along Connery Pond Road, with a carry-down launch; motors are not allowed.
+Motors are not allowed.
+This pond is one of the first to freeze in the winter, offering earlier access to the yellow perch.